zabokaa/vina/README.md

 - I want to commment on my own or others users' post.
 - I want to be able to edit or delete my comments.
 - I want to see if I am logged-in or not.
-- I want to like and unlike Posts.
 - I want to see the list of all my liked Posts, and being transferred to that one when clicking on it.
 - I want to create a new Wine Diary entry, where I can decide by myself if I want to add an image, a memory text, or a foodpairing hint.
 - I want to see a list of all my diaries (or "nor entries yet" when there are none) with name of wine, ordered by my rating.
 - I want to display the specific diary entry when clicking on the name.
 - I want to delete a diary entry.